Negative feedback: Economics

 In economics, automatic stabilisers are government programs that are intended to work as negative feedback to dampen fluctuations in real GDP.

 Mainstream economics asserts that the market pricing mechanism operates to match supply and demand, because mismatches between them feed back into the decision-making of suppliers and demanders of goods, altering prices and thereby reducing any discrepancy.
 However Norbert Wiener wrote in 1948:

 "There is a belief current in many countries and elevated to the rank of an official article of faith in the United States that free competition is itself a homeostatic process...
 Unfortunately the evidence, such as it is, is against this simple-minded theory."

 The notion of economic equilibrium being maintained in this fashion by market forces has also been questioned by numerous heterodox economists such as financier George Soros and leading ecological economist and steady-state theorist Herman Daly, who was with the World Bank in 1988–1994.

-Environmental Science
+Climate change

 Some effects of climate change can either enhance (positive feedbacks) or weaken (negative feedbacks) global warming.

-A basic and common example of a negative feedback system in the environment is the interaction among cloud cover, plant growth, solar radiation, and planet temperature.
-As incoming solar radiation increases, planet temperature increases.
-As the temperature increases, the amount of plant life that can grow increases.
-This plant life can then make products such as sulfur which produce more cloud cover.
-An increase in cloud cover leads to higher albedo, or surface reflectivity, of the Earth.
-As albedo increases, however, the amount of solar radiation decreases.
-This, in turn, affects the rest of the cycle.

-Cloud cover, and in turn planet albedo and temperature, is also influenced by the hydrological cycle.
-As planet temperature increases, more water vapor is produced, creating more clouds.
-The clouds then block incoming solar radiation, lowering the temperature of the planet.
-This interaction produces less water vapor and therefore less cloud cover.
-The cycle then repeats in a negative feedback loop.
-In this way, negative feedback loops in the environment have a stabilizing effect.
+The interaction among cloud cover, plant growth, solar radiation, and planet temperature is a complex feedback system.
+In the past, this was thought to be negative feedback.
+However, the current consensus is that the net effect of cloud feedback on climate change is positive, not negative, with "high confidence".